stdevPavelmc/mdexportab/README.md

 **I ran the script and it's taking ages to finish, is that normal?**

-It depends on the user count, the contacts per users, and even on the hardware & PC load at the time of run.
+It depends on the user count, the contacts per users, and even on the hardware & PC load at the time of run

 For example: in a Production PC that is a Corei3 (4th gen) PC with 8 GB of RAM and Windows Server 2008 r2 with other services in the bacground (MSSQL, Domain Controller & MDaemon server) it took about 8 minutes for ~50 users and about 1200 contacts globally

+**I wonder if your script can do A, B or even C new feature... can you implement that?**

+Yes, but remember It's a hobby for me and I work on it holliday/weekend style; it can take a while to be implemented, use the issues feature ot github to report your request

 **Hey! this is a great tool and I want to donate some of the saved ~$50 bucks to you**